• Sign In

 Chimneys must protrude at least 3 feet from where breaching the roofline; chimney height must be a minimum of 2 feet taller than the tallest point within a 10 foot radius.
 Chimney crowns must facilitate a drip edge.
 Spark arresting chimney caps are required.

-Minimum flue area is correlated to fireplace size and dimensions; most common violation is the flue being undersized, which typically leads to weak and inefficient draft.
+Minimum flue area is correlated to appliance size and dimensions; most common violation is the fireplace flue being undersized, which typically leads to weak draft and performance.

 Factory-prefab fireplace systems are UL-listed and tested for their factory configurations, and any alterations are not permitted (RE: wood stove or wood insert installations).
 Factory-prefab chimney pipe systems are UL-listed and tested for their factory configurations, and any alterations are not permitted (RE: aftermarket chimney liner installation and converging flues).